echi/mSIM/README.md

 Yuan Feng, Luo Xiao, and Eric C. Chi, Sparse Single Index Models for Multivariate Responses, Journal of Computational and Graphical Statistics, 2020.

-## Notes

-This R package is by Zirui Li based on code for the JCGS paper.
-Zirui worked on this through the [NCSU GEARS program](https://gti.ncsu.edu/gears/) with Eric Chi as his mentor.